Rotorsoft/eventually-monorepo/libs/eventually-service-expg/README.md

 # Generic Services

-In eventually we try to separate `core domain` concerns from `system` abstractions.
+In eventually, we try to separate `core domain` concerns from `system` abstractions.
 This approach allows us the flexibility to compose artifacts in different service-level configurations as the business requirements evolve.

-We can have a group of developers focusing on the domain (business rules), and a second group of system engineers and architects (configurators) focusing on the `higher level system abstraction`: How to compose the system today given these artifacts and the facts we are collecting from them?
+We can have a group of developers focusing on the domain (business rules), and a second group of system engineers and architects (configurators) focusing on the `higher level system abstraction`: how to compose the system today given these artifacts and the facts we are collecting from them.
 These include:

 - Projections
 - Subscriptions